gopinathsjsu/team-project-incognito/Documentation/Ravindar_Journal.md

 ### 1. What tasks did I work on?

-Integrated the backend with the frontend and created a search and update page, integrated with backend using auth.js file.
-Validate integration with backend for few completed pages, created a rewards page
+completed Delete booking, Reward points logic, Field validations and testing and check issues in integration with frontend.

 ### 2. What am I planning to work on next?

-Validate integration with frontend and modification to api's and work on deployment on cloud.
+Validate integration with frontend and modification to api's and work on deployment on AWS cloud.

 ### 3. What tasks blockers did I have?